fbpx

-The food in Tenerife blends together influences from nearby Africa, the trade with the new Americas, and, of course, the reach of Castilian Spain.
+The food in Tenerife blends together influences from nearby mainland Africa, the trade with Latin America, and, of course, the reach of Castilian Spain.
+You’ll find similarities across the Canary Islands but some island-specific recipe as well.

 My Favourite: Papas Arrugadas with Mojo